mauvaisetroupe/architech/content/en/deeplearning/deep-learning-specialization/c1-neural-networks-and-deep-learning/week2/_index.md

 ---
 title: W2 - Neural networks Basics
 type: docs
+description: "Master neural network basics: build logistic regression as a neural network, optimize with gradient descent, and implement vectorization for speed."
 ---

 Set up a machine learning problem with a neural network mindset and use vectorization to speed up your models.